jeansantana/TSP-WITH-RIDESHARING-AND-QUOTA/README.md

 5. Crossover rate
 6. Global mutation rate
 7. Algorithm type:

-	7.1 - 1 to use Genetic Algorithm;
+	7.1 - 1 to use Genetic Algorithm

-	7.2 - 2 to use Memetic Algorithm;
+	7.2 - 2 to use Memetic Algorithm

 8. Genetic operator for crossover/recombination:

 	8.1 - 1 to use split and recombiantion operator

 	8.2 - 2 to use the SCX operator

 	8.3 - 3 to user the SCX based operator

 Example: `./executable instances/big.in 100 200 0.5 0.6 20 1 1`